bdgroves/topo-riv-blender/README.md

 ## Introduction

-TopoRivBlender is a `python` pipeline for creating of 3D visualizations with realistic lighting (see below).
+TopoRivBlender is a `python` pipeline for creating of 3D visualization of topography and hydrography with realistic lighting (see below).
 It aims to streamline two common bottlenecks:

-1. The retrieval and processing of [topographic](https://www.usgs.gov/faqs/what-a-digital-elevation-model-dem) and [hydrographic](https://www.usgs.gov/faqs/what-national-hydrography-dataset-nhd#:~:text=The%20National%20Hydrography%20Dataset%20(NHD)%20is%20a%20digital%20vector%20dataset,%2C%20streams%2C%20rivers%2C%20canals%2C)
+1. The retrieval and processing of [topographic](https://www.usgs.gov/faqs/what-a-digital-elevation-model-dem) and [hydrographic](https://www.usgs.gov/faqs/what-national-hydrography-dataset-nhd#:~:text=The%20National%20Hydrography%20Dataset%20(NHD)%20is%20a%20digital%20vector%20dataset,%2C%20streams%2C%20rivers%2C%20canals%2C) information
 2. Creation of the 3D render in [Blender](https://www.blender.org/download/), an free, open source 3D visualization program.

 After installing the requirements, you should be able to make custom rendered images with a single command in a couple of minutes.
 This repository is meant to be a starting place; my hope is that you take this pipeline and use it for your own projects without much fuss.